-8. Firearm Training: you can only carry firearm if you are legally allowed to do so.
+You can only carry firearm if you are legally allowed to do so.
 You may have to travel with your client to a country that will not allow to you to carry a firearm and as such, you must comply with their laws.
 If you are going to carry a firearm on a protective assignment, then have the proper training and, more importantly, the proper licenses and permits.

-9. Basic Medical Knowledge: if you want to enter into this profession, then you will need to have a basic medical knowledge.
+If you want to enter into this profession, then you will need to have a basic medical knowledge.
 At the most minimum level, a personal bodyguard should have CPR and basic first aid training.
 A training and certification as an emergency medical technician can go a long way.

 This training can be received through most community colleges and there are also many private schools that provide the training.
 As a bodyguard, you will be more likely to have a medical incident than an outright assault with the personality you are protecting, and having a good medical background when that happens can save a life, even your own.